wesleneuy/chicagorideshare/_posts/2021-12-23-Temporal Analysis.md

 [trips]: https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p

 ## When do people travel?
 We examined the total number trips for each day in October.
 From the plot below, we see a cyclical pattern.
 The demand is highest during weekends, drops during the first half of the week, and slowly picks up towards the middle and end of the week.
-At its peak and trough, the total count remained roughly the same, except during Halloween, where more people used ride share.
+At its highest and lowest points, the total count remained roughly the same, except during Halloween, where more people used ride share.

 ![line-plot]({{ site.url }}{{ site.baseurl }}/assets/images/lineplottrips.png)